The Day the Sky Answered — Modern Paraphrase | fresh.bible

 Just like that.
 No detailed strategy.
 No ten-step plan.
 Just: go back to the man who wants you dead, and I'll handle the weather.
 So Elijah went.

-(Quick context: the famine in was devastating by this point.
+(Quick context: the in was devastating by this point.
 People were desperate.)
 Meanwhile, had called in his chief of staff — a man named .
-Now here's the twist: was a faithful follower of the Lord, right in the middle of the most corrupt administration in history.
-When had gone on a campaign to exterminate God's , had secretly hidden a hundred of them in caves, fifty at a time, and kept them alive with bread and water.
+Now here's the twist: Obadiah was a faithful follower of the Lord, right in the middle of the most corrupt administration in history.
+When had gone on a campaign to exterminate God's , Obadiah had secretly hidden a hundred of them in caves, fifty at a time, and kept them alive with bread and water.

 "Go search every spring and every valley in the land.
 Maybe we can find enough grass to keep the horses and mules alive so we don't lose everything."

-Think about position.
+Think about Obadiah's position.
 He's serving a king who .
 He's running a government whose queen is hunting down everyone who believes what he believes.
 And he's quietly saving lives right under their noses.
 Not everyone's calling is to be the one on the mountain.
-Some people's calling is to be the one hiding in caves.
+Some people's calling is to be the one hiding prophets in caves.

 was walking alone when he looked up and saw standing right in front of him.
 He immediately fell to the ground.

-said:
+Obadiah said:

-"Is it really you, my lord ?"
+"Is it really you, my lord Elijah?"

-answered:
+Elijah answered:

-And panicked.
+And Obadiah panicked.
 He said:

-said simply:
+Elijah said simply:

-"As the Lord of hosts lives, before whom I stand — I will show myself to today."
+"As the Lord of hosts lives, before whom I stand — I will show myself to Ahab today."

-So went.
-And came to meet .
+So Obadiah went.
+And came to meet Elijah.

 The moment saw , he said: